tomalbrc/filament/docs/src/content/decoration-complex.md

 When it comes to the implementation, complex decorations use block entities to store data, while simple decorations are made up of a single, "simple", block.

-Commands like `/setblock` will not work with complex decorations.
+Commands like `/setblock` will only work with decorations that are 1 block in size.